vladigleba/vladigleba.github.io/posts/prophecy/signs.md

 > This know also, that in the last days perilous times shall come.
 For men shall be *lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, Without natural affection, trucebreakers, false accusers, incontinent, fierce, despisers of those that are good, traitors, heady, highminded, lovers of pleasures more than lovers of God; having a form of godliness, but denying the power thereof*: from such turn away.
 {% ct '2 Timothy 3:1-5' %}

 As the love of many grows cold, evil will begin to assert itself in the lives of thoses who have rejected God.
 When the restraining power of God leaves through persistent rejection {% rf 'Romans 1:28' %}, human behavior will begin to resemble that of the pre-flood world when every thought was only evil continually {% rf 'Genesis 6:5' %}.
 But this trend will not be universal.
-Communities of genuine followers of Chirst will exist throughout the world who  reflect His character and who will be known for their love--which is actually the love of God manifested in them {% rf 'John 13:35; 1 John 2:5' %}.
-Thus, in the end, there will be only two classes of people: those who give themselves over to sin, selfishness, and evil and those who give themselves over to God's loving mercy and enabling grace.
+Communities of genuine followers of Chirst will exist throughout the world who  reflect His character and who will be known for their love—which is actually the love of God manifested in them {% rf 'John 13:35; 1 John 2:5' %}.
+Thus, in the end, there will be only two classes of people: those who give themselves over to sin, selfishness, and evil and those who give themselves over to God’s loving mercy and enabling grace.
 Whether we realize it or not, the decisions we make on a daily basis are bringing us closer to one of these groups.

 ## What will people be preoccupied with?